cheuktingli/psitip/README.rst

  - Use :code:`model.get_outer(convexify = True)` instead to explicitly add the time sharing random variable.
 Default is automatic (time sharing random variable is added only when it is necessary, e.g. for multiple access channel).
 The returned region is a valid outer bound regardless of whether :code:`convexify` is turned on or not.

+ - Use :code:`model.get_outer(is_proof = True)` to express the outer bound in a way suitable for automated proof (redundant inequalities will be added).

 - :code:`model.graph()` to obtain a graphical representation of the setting (Graphviz graph).

+ - The :code:`graph` function accepts `Graphviz graph attributes <http://www.graphviz.org/doc/info/attrs.html>`_, e.g. :code:`model.graph(nodesep = 0.15, ranksep = 0.2, resolution = 60)`.

 **WARNING:** The program makes an implicit assumption that the empirical joint distribution of random variables (channel input/output, source) is fixed.
 It cannot optimize over channel input distributions.
-See <https://nbviewer.jupyter.org/github/cheuktingli/psitip/blob/master/examples/demo_gelfandpinsker.ipynb>`_ for an example.
+See `Gelfand-Pinsker Demo <https://nbviewer.jupyter.org/github/cheuktingli/psitip/blob/master/examples/demo_gelfandpinsker.ipynb>`_ for an example.

 `Jupyter Notebook examples... <https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/>`_